relojac/TimelessRPUtils/README.md

 it's somewhat cluttered, but it's flexible.
 > [!WARNING]
 > this script works best in games that don't mess with your rig
+> also execute it in a Synapse X-esque environment—like KRNL. make sure getsynasset and a workspace folder is present—it should be created automatically

 > [!CAUTION]
 > please don't use this script to gain an unfair advantage in actual games.